 This is the archive of Economics: The Open-Access, Open-Assessment E-Journal covering all papers, articles and comments published from the e-journals start till August 2020.
 From September 2020 on, the journal is owned by the publisher De Gruyter.
-For further information please see here: Link will be provided by the end of September.
+For further information please see here.

 Economics was launched in March 2007 by the Kiel Institute for World Economy (IfW-Kiel) in cooperation with the ZBW - Leibniz Information Centre for Economics with former IfW-Kiel president Dennis Snower as founding editor.
 The vision was to follow the examples of e-journals in natural sciences and to provide an online-only journal dedicated to publishing high quality original research across all areas of economics regarding academic publishing as a cooperative enterprise between authors, editors, referees, and readers.